OctopusDeploy/blog/blog/2022-02/from-zero-to-octopus-hero-part-1/index.md

 A benefit of working with virtual machines is you can delete them and start again when you make a mistake while learning a new product or concept.
 And I took advantage of that functionality!

-My false starts taught me the importance of the Master Key to your Octopus Deploy environment and [how to recover](https://octopus.com/docs/administration/managing-infrastructure/lost-master-key) without a backup of your Key.
+My false starts taught me how important the Master Key is to your Octopus Deploy environment, and [how to recover](https://octopus.com/docs/administration/managing-infrastructure/lost-master-key) without a backup of your Key.

 ::hint
 The Master Key is created on installation and is used along with AES-128 to encrypt certain sensitive data in the Octopus database.
 Make sure you [back it up](https://octopus.com/docs/octopus-rest-api/octopus.server.exe-command-line/show-master-key) and keep it somewhere safe.